-- 8. Resources and Materials to Support Learning: Explain why you chose particular resources and materials to support student learning and language requirements in this lesson.
-What is the difficulty level of text, materials, or resources needed for the lesson?
-What adaptations (accommodations and/or modifications), if any, did you make to the materials or resources? - 9.
-Assessments: Explain how you will use informal assessments throughout the lesson to check students' understanding of the content taught. - 10.
-Developmental Considerations (e.g., social-emotional): Explain how the lesson and informal assessments address the age and/or developmental considerations of your students. - 11.
-Focus Students: Explain how the lesson plan addresses individual assets and learning needs of the 3 focus students, including, as appropriate, assistive technology, and provides inclusive learning opportunities (if relevant, may include an explanation of additional support that occurs outside the classroom) to engage fully with the content of the lesson.
+- 5. Student Grouping: Explain your rationale for grouping students in this lesson-whole class, small group, pairs, individual-and why you think this will support student learning. - 6.
+Academic Language Development: How will you address the academic language development needs of the students you are teaching, including English learners?
+What vocabulary or terminology is necessary to access the content? - 7.
+Resources and Materials to Support Learning: Explain why you chose particular resources and materials to support student learning and language demands in this lesson.
+What is the difficulty level of text, materials, or resources needed for the lesson? - 8.
+Assessments: Explain how you will use informal assessments throughout the lesson to check students' understanding of the content taught. - 9.
+Developmental Considerations (e.g., social-emotional): Explain how the lesson plan and informal assessments address the developmental considerations of your students. - 10.
+Focus Students: Explain how the lesson plan addresses individual assets and learning needs of the 3 focus students, including, as appropriate, assistive technologies, and provides inclusive learning opportunities (if relevant, may include an explanation of additional support that occurs outside the classroom) to engage fully with the content of the lesson, including English language development.
 For Focus Student 1, explain how the lesson plan supports progress toward their ELD goal(s).